Last Updated on

-- Inbound: These are links that point to your websites content from other websites.
+- Inbound: These are links that point to the content of your website from other websites.

-- Outbound: Also known as external links, are links which point out from your site.
+- Outbound: Also known as external links, these are links that point out from your site.
 In short, they direct visitors from your blog to other websites.